jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 might be for example `tcsh` and you must for instance adjust hyphens in command lines containing wild card searches accordingly.

-## A Create python virtual environment
+## 1. Create python virtual environment

 Create python virtual environment (called e.g. lukeghg) in your home directory (The *prompt%* denotes your terminal command line prompt):